-When we admit a patient for treatment, we always look at what Foundation Centrum ’45 as a specialist treatment institute will be able to treat, and what can subsequently be done in your own area / with your own referrer.
-As a rule, then, treatment at Foundation Centrum ’45 will account for only a limited part of the entire treatment trajectory.
+When we admit a patient for treatment, we always look at what ARQ Centrum’45 as a specialist treatment institute will be able to treat, and what can subsequently be done in your own area / with your own referrer.
+As a rule, then, treatment at ARQ Centrum’45 will account for only a limited part of the entire treatment trajectory.

 Treatments at Centrum ’45 may be individual (talks with a therapist in the outpatient clinic) but also in groups as, for instance, in the day clinic.